tensorflow/tensorflow/tensorflow/g3doc/resources/index.md

 TensorFlow enables researchers to build machine learning models.
 We collect such models in our [Zoo](https://github.com/tensorflow/models).
-If you have built a model with tensorflow, you may consider publishing it there.
+If you have built a model with TensorFlow, you may consider publishing it there.

 We keep a list of projects that use TensorFlow [here](uses.md).
 If you made something amazing with TensorFlow, we'd like to hear about it!